 After that, lower your arms until you return to the starting position (placing your arms over your head and on the floor with both hands).

 Repeat the same procedure, always keeping your legs firm and elevated to work your abs.

-They offer a wide range of uses, adjustable to different ages and physical capacities, and you can use it both to practice alone or as a couple.
+They offer a wide range of uses, adjustable to different ages and physical capacities, and you can use them both to practice alone or as a couple.

-Go ahead and change your exercise routines using a medicine ball; you will see that you will obtain excellent results in a short time since you will exercise your whole body.
+Go ahead and change your exercise routines using a medicine ball; you will see that you will obtain excellent results in a short time.

 - 10 Proven Weighted Pull-Ups Benefits That You Want to Know